albertllousas/simple-cqrs-with-es/readme.md

    can lead you to a very inconsistent state of your system.

-The only way to avoid dual writes is to split the communication into multiple steps and only write to one external system during each step:
+The only way to avoid dual writes is to split the communication into multiple steps and only write to one external system during each step, here some solutions:

-- Do it by yourself, if you use a RDBMS you can create an event-log table, then you can wrap in the same transaction all the changes in your domain with adding an event to the event table.
+- Do it by yourself, if you use a RDBMS you can create an event-log table, then you can wrap the updates in your domain and the event-log in the same transaction.
 After that you can fetch the events with simple schedulers or complex (Schedlock) and send a message to the projection mechanism.
  Note: Your projection mechanism will have to handle with idempotency because the fetch can also fail.
 - Use [CDC](https://en.wikipedia.org/wiki/Change_data_capture) tools (change data capture), like Debezium, they will capture and propagate the changes ensuring consistency.
 - Use an event-store in the write side, this will be explained in the following section.